ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2019-06-25-geomancer.md

 ## Postscript

-*(Retrospective December 2021)* Unfortunately, development on Geomancer was discontinued because of several factors: I got busy on client work, I managed my own team, and the use-cases might not be as big as I imagined it to be.
+*(Retrospective November 2021)* Unfortunately, development on Geomancer was discontinued because of several factors: I got busy on client work, I managed my own team, and the use-cases might not be as big as I imagined it to be.
 Development staled and went to a halt.